-Our Reporting to you Red quired communications What is reported?
-When and where terial inconsistencies d misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report, September 2022 meeting of the Regulation, Audit and Accounts Committee.
-Aud ditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit Results Report, September 2022 meeting of the Regulation, Audit and Accounts Committee.
+Required communications What is reported?
+When and where Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report, September 2022 meeting of the Regulation, Audit and Accounts Committee.
+Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit Results Report, September 2022 meeting of the Regulation, Audit and Accounts Committee.